 There are several programs that you can use to retrieve lost or deleted text messages, or anything on your phone for that matter.
 We tried out the software MobiKin Doctor for you, which is our recommended method thanks to its speed and features.
 We'll walk you through the process with the software below, but you can go directly to the website if you want to see the company’s step-by-step guide.

-For Android phones
+For Android phones or tablets

 - Firstly, download MobiKin Doctor for Android: Windows version or Mac version

 - Follow our step-by-step guide

 Which phones are compatible with MobiKin for Android?

 MobiKin Doctor for Android supports over 2,000 Android device models, check their list of supported Android devices to ensure your phone is compatible (under the Tech Specs tab).
 The list is extensive, so chances are your smartphone is compatible.

 Popular device ranges compatible with MobiKin Doctor include:

 - Samsung Galaxy S9, Samsung Galaxy S8, Samsung Galaxy Note9, Samsung Galaxy S7, Samsung Galaxy S6

 - Google Nexus devices, Google Pixel 3, Pixel 2